shhnjk/cursed_types/README.md

 ## document.createProcessingInstruction API

 [`document.createProcessingInstruction`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createProcessingInstruction) can create [processing instruction](https://developer.mozilla.org/en-US/docs/Web/API/ProcessingInstruction) node from given URL and content type.
-This node can be inserted to XML document (but not HTML document).
+This node can be inserted to a document which is [valid as XML](https://twitter.com/kinugawamasato/status/1493901445103439876).
 Currently there is no Trusted Types check on `document.createProcessingInstruction`.
 This was found by [Masato](https://twitter.com/kinugawamasato).

 [PoC](https://shhnjk.github.io/PoCs/cursed_types/createProcessingInstruction.xml):
 ```